Download the application form here

-The annual award of a William Randolph Hearst Service Learning Scholarship of US $10,000 (US $2,500 per year over four years) is made to an outstanding Episcopal student of an Episcopal School, with an emphasis on Service Learning and community service who matriculates at one of the eight American Episcopal Colleges:
+The annual award of a William Randolph Hearst Service Learning Scholarship of US $10,000 (US $2,500 per year over four years) is made to an outstanding Episcopal student of an Episcopal School, with an emphasis on Service Learning and community service who matriculates at one of the six American Episcopal Colleges:

 The Episcopal Church has a rich, vigorous tradition of educational institutions, with the Episcopal Colleges being complemented by over 1,200 Episcopal Schools nationwide.
 Established in 1997 as the William Randolph Hearst Scholarships, these awards emphasize learning through service supported by Episcopal schools and colleges.

 The Episcopal Colleges Scholarship recognizes students who have been active Episcopalians in their school and/or home parish.
 Applicants must be able to demonstrate a strong record of Service Learning and community service, along with academic achievement in their junior and senior years, outstanding leadership, and a commitment to worship and community life in their school and/or parish.

 Applications are to be submitted to the CUAC office and must include: